Updated January 2, 2019.

 - Expenses not included are hourly labor costs and rent (beyond the rent noted in number 12 above).
 Some states may have staffing requirements that could increase this number significantly.

-- To compile these estimates, Snap Fitness relied on its affiliates’ experience in operating similar businesses and its experience in franchising the operation of Snap Fitness Clubs.
+- To compile these estimates, Snap Fitness relied on its franchisees’ and affiliates’ experience in operating similar businesses and its experience in franchising the operation of Snap Fitness Clubs.